dnogaj/P.I.W.O/README.md

-# to install packages use npm/yarn to package.json file and pip to requirements.txt file
+# To install packages use npm/yarn to package.json file and pip to requirements.txt file
-# before using delate pythonsqlite.db or move it to the
+# Before using delate pythonsqlite.db from root folder

+# This site was created to WWWiJS project

 # Getting Started with Create React App